-This function prompts for Hours, Minutes, and Second.
-Your scoreboard will show Hours and Minutes for times greater than or equal to one hour, and the Seconds will take over the Minutes position during the final minute of a countdown.
+This function prompts for Hours, Minutes, and Seconds.
+If you have a scoreboard with a 2-Digit Clock display, the Hours will not be displayed, and the Seconds will show only during the final minute of a countdown.
+If you have a scoreboard with a 3-Digit Clock display, you will see Hours and Minutes for times greater than or equal to one hour, and the Seconds will take over the Minutes position during the final minute of a countdown.